edubrusch/phptravels/README.md

-# phptravels
+# About phptravels

-Demo travel portal test automation using selenium By Eduardo Brusch
+Demonstration of software testng automation using selenium, by Eduardo Brusch

-Setup:
+# Setup

--jdk 1.8 (ode compliance set to Java 1.7);
+-jdk 1.7

 -maven 3.5 +;